ipython/ipython/docs/source/config/intro.rst

 Setting configurable options
 ============================

-Many of IPython's classes have configurable attributes.
+Many of IPython's classes have configurable attributes (see :doc:`options/index` for the list).
 These can be configured in several ways.

 Python config files